 \subsection{Augmented and stable graphs}

-We now consider graphs endowed with a \emph{genus function} on the set of vertices.
-Such objects appear with different names.
-For example in~\cite{AC} they are called \emph{weighted graphs}, while in~\cite{ABBR}, they are called \emph{augmented graphs}.
-We use this latter terminology.
+We now consider graphs endowed with a \emph{genus function} on the vertex set that we call \emph{augmented graphs}, using the terminology of \cite{ABBR}.
+Note that the same objects are sometimes called weighted graphs in the literature.